ADORSYS-GIS/e2e-banking-app/docs/useStorage.md

 ### keywords
 + **Object stores** : the mechanism by which data is stored in the database.
 + **Database** : A repository of information , typically comprising of one or more object stores
-+ **Index** :  and index is a specialixed object store for looking up records in another object store called the reference object store.
++ **Index** :  and index is a specialized object store for looking up records in another object store called the reference object store.
 + **request** : The operation by which reading and writing on a database is done.
 Every request represents one or more read or write operations

 IndexDB just as the localStorage and sessionStorage stores data on client side and provides methods for easy retrieval , adding , and removing data from this storage